 Ideally, we’d all create and stick to a regular fitness routine, because doing so is great for your overall health—from keeping your heart and bones strong to decreasing stress and boosting your immune system.
-Of course, between going to work and taking care of life’s regular obligations, it can be difficult to find the time for fitness.
+Of course, it can be difficult to find the time for fitness.
 Fortunately, there are plenty of ways that you can burn more calories and build a little activity into your day.

 The latest Physical Activity Guidelines for Americans recommends moving more and sitting less throughout the day.
 It states, “Some physical activity is better than none.
 Adults who sit less and do any amount of moderate-to-vigorous physical activity gain some health benefits.”
 So, even if you’re pressed for time, you can still help yourself by getting up and moving—even if it’s just for a few minutes.

-For some inspiration, we’ve rounded up 25 easy ways to burn calories at home.
-Nothing below will replace an hour at the gym or a long run, but it will add some activity into your routine.
+For some inspiration, we’ve rounded up 25 easy ways to burn calories at home, to add some activity into your routine.
 So, do a few of these each day, and the calorie burn will really add up.
 Before you know it, you’ll have burned a few hundred calories and toned some muscles without even leaving the house or stepping on a treadmill.

 With Aaptiv, you don’t even need a gym or equipment to be able to burn calories!